We hope you enjoy your new Bridge headset! You’re now on the cutting edge of mobile mixed reality. Let’s get you

 Creating Apps with Bridge Engine

-Your Bridge headset comes with early access to Bridge Engine, our groundbreaking new mixed reality engine, as well as our Unity plugin, which currently supports positionally-tracked VR.
+You can build apps for your Bridge headset Bridge Engine, our groundbreaking mixed reality engine, which includes our Unity plugin.
 To access Bridge Engine log in to our Developer Portal, or sign up for a (free) account there, then click the "Access Bridge Engine" module.
 There's even a Bridge Tutorial Series to get you started.